wagtail-nest/.github/profile/README.md

     We trust the original author.
     We trust the selected companies.
-    You can become a individual member by:
+    You can become an individual member by:
     *   Being a regular contributor
-    *   By being invited by existing maintainers
+    *   Being invited by existing maintainers

     In the case of an incident, 3 existing members must approve to revoke a membership.